pa7i3nt/installation-guide/sonarqube/INSTALLATION.md

 > **WARNING!**
 > SonarQube ships with a default administrator username and password of admin.
 This default password is not secure, so you’ll want to update it to something more secure as a good security practice.

-## Secure SonarQube
+## 5. Secure SonarQube

 > **NOTE:**
-> The following contents were quoted from [DigitlOcean site tutorial page](https://www.digitalocean.com/community/tutorials/how-to-ensure-code-quality-with-sonarqube-on-ubuntu-18-04),
+> The following contents were quoted from [DigitalOcean site tutorial page](https://www.digitalocean.com/community/tutorials/how-to-ensure-code-quality-with-sonarqube-on-ubuntu-18-04),
 > especially from **Step 5 - Securing SonarQube** to the end of that page.

 Start by visiting the URL of your installation, and log in using the default credentials.